MOVING TIPS For Sellers and Buyers

 Most pets will make the move in a car with the rest of the family.
-In the event that you're traveling by air, you'll need to make arrangements for your pet several weeks in advance.
+In the event that you're travelling by air, you'll need to make arrangements for your pet several weeks in advance.
 If necessary, get your pet used to a carrier.

 - Make a moving day plan for your pet.

-Ideally, on moving day your pet should stay elsewhere, preferably in a familiar place: a favorite kennel service, or at a kind friend or relative's home.
+Ideally, on moving day your pet should stay elsewhere, preferably in a familiar place: a favourite kennel service, or at a kind friend or relative's home.
 With all the comings and goings at your house - strange people and vehicles, and constantly opening doors - there are just too many chances for your pet to have a meltdown or meet with an accident.
 Stressed pets and movers don't mix well.
 If your pet must be in the house, find an empty room with the least commotion and put your pet there.
 Put a sign on the door to clearly indicate that the room is not to be entered.
-Ensure your pet has comfortable surroundings, enough fresh water and some familiar toys.
+Ensure your pet has comfortable surroundings, enough freshwater, and some familiar toys.

 - Try to keep a calm environment.

 Your pet will be picking up on the family's signals in the weeks before and after the move.
 If you're experiencing stress, your pet will be tuning into the change.
 No matter how crazy life gets, try to maintain (as closely as possible) your pet's feeding, watering, play, and exercise routines.
-Keep their familiar foods, toys and bedding accessible.
+Keep their familiar foods, toys, and bedding accessible.
 After all, there is upheaval enough in their surroundings now!